ajahne/blog/_posts/2019-2-28-getting-feedback-as-a-manager.md

 ## Conclusion
 > Once my team knew that I wanted, encouraged, and appreciated their feedback, it came more often, more easily.

-Getting feedback is critical component to our growth as managers.
+Getting feedback is a critical component to our growth as managers.
 Ultimately, we want to foster open, collaborative, safe, and supportive environments for our team.
 We want to improve, get better, and create high-performing technology organizations.
 To accomplish these goals, we must start with ourselves.
 Learning our blind spots, our strengths, and our areas of improvement is fundamental to being the best leaders - and people - we can be.
 Is it easy?
 Nah.
 Is it worth it?
 No doubt.

 Keep pushing, keep growing, and keep learning.
 You got this!